 Colorado Apprentices – Electrical apprentices in Colorado are required to complete 288 hours of classroom training and 8,000 hours of hands-on experience.

 Yes and no. Because apprenticeships are a blend of classroom training and on-the-job training, there are some school-related expenses.
-The good news is Hunt Electric is prepared to reimburse 100% of your tuition through WECA.
+The good news is Hunt Electric pays for 100% of your tuition through WECA.
 You will be responsible for the costs of your books, though the expense is minimal.

-Hunt Electric offers a tuition reimbursement based on classroom grades.
+Colorado Apprentices – Hunt Electric offers a tuition reimbursement program based on classroom grades.

 Colorado Apprentices – Electrical apprenticeships in Colorado are offered through CITC (Construction Industry Trade Council)